Autodesk-Forge/forge-tutorial-postman/ModelDerivative_05/instructions/task-4.md

 ## Retrieve a List of Viewables

-To obtain a list of Viewables, you will use the URL safe Base64-encoded URN of the source file in the next request.
+To obtain a list of Viewables, you will use the URL safe Base64-encoded Universal Resource Name (URN) of the source file in the next request.
 Postman saved this URN to the variable `t5_url_safe_urn_of_source` in the previous task.

 1. In the Postman sidebar, click **Task 4 - Retrieve Metadata > Retrieve a List of Viewables**.
 The request loads.